pstringe/Research-Development-and-Applications/Notes/Notes on logic for liminal computation.md

 tags:
 ---
 [[2023-07-10]]
-NOTE: I would like to clarify what a logic is and what propositions are in [[Mechanics of Evidence Generation]] before updating the definitions here.
+NOTE: I would like to clarify what a logic is and what propositions are in [[Mechanics and Elucidation of Evidence]] before updating the definitions here.

 NOTE : One of my concerns is our current definition of an indeterminate value which was sufficient when learning to train a demon but but may not be sufficient to relate indeterminacy to the concept of potentiality.
 The question which activated this train of thought is: